f5devcentral/f5-agility-labs-nginx/docs/class5/module1/lab3/lab3.rst

 .. image:: images/NMS-SM_dashboard_advanced.png

-17. Scroll down and review the additional metrics avilable.
+17. Scroll down and review the additional metrics available.
 Click on the single entry under the **Top Attacked Instances** list to see additional details.

 .. image:: images/NMS-SM_additional_metrics.png